STAT198-Spring18/STAT198-Spring18.github.io/_posts/2018-04-18-blogging-beyond.md

 - Does the author's discussion remind you of any topics you learned about in a different class?
 - What are you still curious about?

-2. Blogging to build skills **beyond mastering the course material.
+2.)
+Blogging to build skills *beyond* mastering the course material.

 Your students can show that they understand the material in a variety of different ways, but a blog has the added benefit of teaching about:

 - individuality: Students find their voice.
 What excites them?
 What engages them in others' blogs?
 Who are their blog hero(ine)s, and what writing tips can they learn from them?
  - accessibility: I propose we stop saying "explain your work in terms your mother/grandmother could understand" and start saying "explain your work in terms a random person on the internet could understand".
 - whimsy: Just because the blog post is a formal assignment does not mean it has to be formal (but spell and grammar check please).
 - technicality: If you or your students need the push (ha) to learn about git, a blog can be set up and maintained using [Github](https://pages.github.com/).

-3. Blogging **beyond the course.
+3.)
+Blogging *beyond* the course.

 Learning how to write a blog is also part of professional development.